Hero image

 I teach English Literature in the Seychelles and so follow the Cambridge specifications for iGCSE and A-level.
 I like to chose texts which are a little different for my students, and often this means there are initially very few pre-made resources available online.
 I try to focus on helping students memorise key quotes and internalise writing structures where possible; thus quotes sheets, 20 in 10s and example essay responses feature very highly in my resources.

-'Wuthering Heights' lesson 12 - chapters 11, 12 and the use of opposition and contrast
+'Wuthering Heights' lesson 8 - chapter 7 and the theme of love

 jbamforthjbamforth

-'Wuthering Heights' lesson 12 - chapters 11, 12 and the use of opposition and contrast
+'Wuthering Heights' lesson 8 - chapter 7 and the theme of love

 (0)